 Much of it came from living out of insecurity—of acting and doing because I wanted to prove my worth by being better than the person next to me or earn and justify the love/approval from my parents (and thus God).
 Raw and unbridled emotions were simply a mystery and an inconvenience that seemed only to cause pain.

 True humility (thus confidence) only comes when the Father whispers the ultimate reality to you: “I love you.
 Now.
 In the past.
 In the future.
 Nothing will change that”, and then you believe it.

 When I returned to Kona, it gave me proof of my growth.
 I was constantly forced to think about my 19 year old self vs. my 26 year old self.
-It was so significant for me because my growth is something I constantly take for granted.
+It was so significant for me because my growth is something I am always taking for granted.
 I’m far more comfortable obsessing over my shortcomings rather than the ways in which I’ve matured and improved.

 I’ve had a complicated relationship with leadership.
 Maybe that’s true for a lot of my generation—a generation that was shielded from failure with awards and assurance that they were special or extraordinary.
 I consider my first leadership role to have been in Kona with YWAM staffing a DTS and leading a team on outreach to China.
 I was 19, wildly ambitious and desiring perfection.
 I returned a little wiser, but still not fully having dealt with the pattern of leading out of striving that had taken root.

 At UCLA, I assumed leadership roles among a group of passionate and idealistic college kids who wanted to see God move dramatically there (I’m oversimplifying a bit).
 With that root issue unresolved, I came out of those four years tired and a little disillusioned, but onto a new high—a romantic relationship!